 You can use this time to bring up any concerns you have or questions you'd like to get answered.
 Talking openly and honestly with your provider is important to ensure that you get accurate information and appropriate health care.
 Try not to be embarrassed about asking sexual health questions - your medical provider will likely have heard similar questions before.

 Your provider will also ask about past health issues and whether you smoke, drink, or use other drugs.
-To round out the medical history, your provider will take your blood pressure, weight, and have you step out to the bathroom to empty your bladder, which will help you be more comfortable during your exam.
-Your provider may also ask you to give a urine sample at this time if there is any chance of pregnancy.
+To round out the medical history, your provider will take your blood pressure and weight.
+Your provider may also ask you to give a urine sample if there is any chance of pregnancy.

 Pelvic Exam and STI/Lab Tests

-Next, the provider will ask you to move to the end of the exam table and place your feet in the footrests.
+Next, if a pelvic exam and/or pap is to be done at the visit, the provider will ask you to move to the end of the exam table and place your feet in the footrests.
 Let your knees and thighs spread wide open and relax.
 The more relaxed your muscles are, the more comfortable your exam will be.